-Many of us at Gohlke Pools are dog lovers, therefore the topic of swimming pools and dogs is something that we are familiar with.
-Most in the swimming pool industry do not recommended that dogs be allowed in pools (due to additional chemical requirements/dog hair in the filter/etc.), but we feel that if you have a dog that enjoys being in the water and it’s okay with you, we say “go for it!”
+Being a pool owner, the topic of swimming pools and dogs is something that I am familiar with.
+Although it is not recommended by most in the swimming pool industry that dogs be allowed in pools (due to additional chemical requirements and dog hair in the filter), I have always felt that our Labrador retrievers, first Ellie and then Sweetie, belonged in the pool.
+There are several other dog breeds that enjoy being in the water, and if you’ve got a dog that enjoys being in the pool and its okay with you, I say “go for it!”

-With that being said, there are two areas that we feel are worth discussing—safety & exercise.
+Concerning swimming pools and dogs, there are two areas that I feel are worth discussing—safety & exercise.

-Several times per year we hear of dogs drowning in swimming pools.
-We believe that we often overlook pool safety for our pets.
+Several times per year I hear of dogs drowning in swimming pools.
+I believe that we often overlook pool safety for our pets.
 Following are some pool safety tips for your dogs:

 - Have a water dish for your dog.
 Some people allow their dog to drink out of the pool.
 The water should not harm the dog, but if the dog falls in to the pool while trying to get a drink, the dog may become startled and be unable to recover.